top of page

 What is the LTAD Model?

 Human development from birth to adulthood is a continuous process.
-To understand the process better, experts divide human development into distinct stages with specific characteristics; these are called stages of development.
+To better understand this process, experts divide human development into distinct stages with specific characteristics; these are called stages of development.

-In Canadian sport, experts have identified seven stages of development, each with its own physical, mental, emotional, and cognitive characteristics.
-This is our Long-Term Athlete Development (LTAD) model, and it’s the basis for the optimal training and competition kids need to enjoy sport the most and perform their best.
+In Canadian sport, experts have identified seven such stages, each with its own physical, mental, emotional, and cognitive characteristics.
+This is the foundation of our Long-Term Athlete Development (LTAD) model, which guides the optimal training and competition children need to both enjoy sport and perform at their best.

 Why do we need the LTAD model?

-Because participation in recreational sport and physical activity has been declining and physical education programs in schools are being marginalized.
+• Participation in recreational sports and physical activity has been declining, and physical education programs in schools are increasingly being marginalized.

-Because the international performances of Canadian athletes have been declining in some sports.
+• The international performance of Canadian athletes has been declining in some sports.

-Because other sports are having trouble identifying and developing the next generation of international athletes.
+• Several sports are struggling to identify and develop the next generation of international-level athletes.

-Because NOT matching skills and activities to a stage of development has serious negative consequences, and Canadians and the Canadian sport system have been suffering from them for some time.
-To mention just a few of them:
+• Failing to match skills and activities to an athlete’s stage of development has serious negative consequences — and both Canadians and the Canadian sport system have been experiencing these for some time.
+Just a few examples include:

 References: